kermitt2/entity-fishing/doc/restAPI.rst

    }

-The termVector field is required for having a well-formed query. resultLanguages can be set to get wikipedia pages for languages in addition to the language of the input terms.
+The termVector field is required for having a well-formed query.
+The additional parameter *resultLanguages* provides a list of language codes in addition to the language of the input terms.
+It will allow to get back the wikipedia pages, if they exist, of such additional languages.
+Currently only English, German and French wikipedia are supported.

 **Example using CURL** (using the query above):
 ::